 Guglielmo Marconi in Sardinia 0 Comments

-Leaving Gabbiano Azzurro Hotel & Suites, continuing towards the port, passing from the Nuragic Well Temple of Milis, you arrive to Cala Moresca in about ten minutes if you drive, in 45 minutes if by foot.
+Leaving Gabbiano Azzurro Hotel & Suites, continuing towards the port of Golfo Aranci fishermen village, passing from the Nuragic Well Temple of Milis, you arrive at the stunning beach of Cala Moresca, 30 minutes by walk.
 Continuing by foot, at about 7 kilometers far, you reach Capo Figari, a promontory 334 high in the municipality of Golfo Aranci, an important Regional Nature Reserve both from a naturalistic and environmental point of view.

 Along the paths you can admire secular junipers, the vegetation of the Mediterranean scrub, perhaps you might meet a mouflon or a wild boar, spot the seagulls, cormorants and, if lucky, even the peregrine falcon.

-It is from up there that Guglielmo Marconi, physicist, inventor, entrepreneur and Italian politician, being awarded the Nobel Prize in physics in 1909, successfully completed the experiment, a fundamental chapter in the history of radio communications, which paved the way for later discoveries such as radar and cell-phones.
-By installing a direct beam radio system on the promontory of Capo Figari, on the 10 meter wavelength, oriented towards an identical installation positioned at Rocca di Papa on the Lazio coast, Guglielmo Marconi led the experiment of radio transmission to ultra-short waves, the microwave, in the frequency of 500 megahertz, and managed to connect with the same equipment located on the other side of the Tyrrhenian Sea.
+It is from up there that Guglielmo Marconi, physicist, inventor, entrepreneur and Italian politician, being awarded a Nobel Prize in physics in 1909, successfully completed the experiment, a fundamental chapter in the history of radio communications, which paved the way for later discoveries such as radar and cell-phones.
+By installing a direct beam radio system on the promontory of Capo Figari, on the 10-meter wavelength, oriented towards an identical installation positioned at Rocca di Papa on the coast of roman Lazio region, Guglielmo Marconi led the experiment of radio transmission to ultra-short waves, the microwave, in the frequency of 500 megahertz, and managed to connect with the same equipment located on the other side of the Tyrrhenian Sea.